syncfusion-content/blazor-docs/blazor/diagram/events.md

 ## DataLoaded

-Triggers after the diagram is are populated from the external data source
+Triggers after the diagram is populated from the external data source.

 | Argument Name | Description |
 | -------- | -------- |